 Diagnosis and Treatment

 Based on common symptoms, you can easily tell that you have a mouth sore.
-Typical cases of sores and inflammation in the mouth fade soon.
+Typical cases of sores and inflammation in the mouth and vision fade soon.
 However, a further diagnosis might be required if you notice the following symptoms.

 - White patches on your sores which could be signs of oral lichen planus or leukoplakia